open-telemetry/opentelemetry.io/content/en/docs/instrumentation/swift/manual.md

 the `BatchSpanProcessor` batches them and sends them in bulk.
 Multiple Span processors can be configured to be active at the same time using the `MultiSpanProcessor`.
-For example, you may create a `SimpleSpanProcessor` that exports to a logger, and a `BatchSpanProcesssor` that exports to a OpenTelemetry
+For example, you may create a `SimpleSpanProcessor` that exports to a logger, and a `BatchSpanProcessor` that exports to a OpenTelemetry
 Collector:

 ```swift